 Subaru Outback manuals

-Subaru Outback: Wiper operation when snowing
+Subaru Outback (BR): Wiper operation when snowing

 Before driving in cold weather, make sure the wiper blades are not frozen to the windshield or rear window.